 November 11th-18th : International Fraud Awareness Week

 While no one likes fraud, FCU is excited for the opportunity to keep our members educated about protecting their financial well-being.
 As the old saying goes: "An ounce of prevention is worth a pound of cure”.
 Fraud is no different.
 Not only does fraud result in financial losses,but depending on the type it can be costly in other areas of your life as well.
-So be sure to check back over the course of the next nine weeks to stay informed about types of fraud, ways to prevent it, and how to protect yourself and your money.
+So be sure to check back over the course of the next eight weeks to stay informed about types of fraud, ways to prevent it, and how to protect yourself and your money.